Thomas C. Jerdon: India

 He subsequently went to Darjeeling on sick leave and studied the Himalayan fauna before joining back into the 11th Native Infantry regiment in Burma and making use of that opportunity to study the region.
 Around 1861 a mission to Tibet was to be conducted by Captain E. Smythe and Jerdon was to accompany the group (which included John Lindsay Stewart of the Saharanpur Botanical Garden; Capt.
 Bassevi, meteorologist; and Henry Benedict Medlicott, geologist) as botanist.
 However, failure to obtain passports from Pekin led to the mission being cancelled.
 Around the same time Lord Charles Canning, enabled him to take special duty that would allow him to work on the publication of a series of books on the vertebrates of India.
 This began with his works on the Birds of India, followed by works on the mammals, reptiles and fish.
 On 28 February 1868 he retired from service and he was given the honorary position of Deputy Inspector-General of hospitals in Madras on 28 October 1868.

 While still in Gauhati, Assam he suffered a severe attack of fever and moved to Calcutta to convalesce but his condition deteriorated leading to his return to England in June 1870.
 In 1871 he became a member of the Berwickshire Natural History Society and joined them on walks.
-His health however continued to decline and he died at Aubyns Road, Upper Norwood on 12 June 1872, and was buried in West Norwood Cemetery (the memorial no longer stands).
+His health however continued to decline and he died at Aubyns Road, Upper Norwood, London, on 12 June 1872, and was buried in West Norwood Cemetery (the memorial no longer stands).
 He discussed the birds of India with his neighbourhood friend and ornithologist Dresser just hours before his death.
 Flora died at her home in 40 Marina on 24 August 1910 and was buried at the Hastings Borough Cemetery.